Chapter 4 - Review of Medical Examination Documentation

 If operating under the blanket civil surgeon designation for military physicians, a physician’s signature may be either an original (handwritten) or stamped signature, as long as it is the signature of a qualifying military physician.
 Nurses and other health care professionals may, but are not required to, co-sign the form.
 The signature of the physician must be accompanied by the official stamp or raised seal of the MTF, whichever is customarily used.

 If the military physician does not properly sign, the officer should return the medical documentation to the applicant for corrective action.

 Signature of the Applicant

 The applicant or the civil surgeon may complete the section about the applicant’s information.
-The civil surgeon must always verify the applicant’s identity by requiring a government-issued ID, as stated in CDC’s Technical Instructions.
+The civil surgeon must always verify the applicant’s identity by requiring a government-issued identification (ID), as stated in CDC’s Technical Instructions for Civil Surgeons.

-The applicant must sign the certification only when instructed by the civil surgeon.
-By signing the form, the applicant attests that he or she consented to the medical examination and that any information provided in relation to the medical examination is truthful.
+The applicant must sign the certification only when instructed by the civil surgeon, at the beginning of the immigration medical examination.
+By signing the form, the applicant attests that they consent to the immigration medical examination and that any information provided in relation to the examination is truthful.

 The applicant must sign Form I-693.
 However, a legal guardian may sign for a mentally incompetent person.

 |Under Age 14||Either the applicant, a parent, or legal guardian may sign the Form I-693.
 The officer should not reject the form as improperly completed if only the applicant, parent, or guardian signs.|